textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 Copy Editor privileges are pretty straight forward, either having full access to panels or no access at all, with one exception:

-* On the [Users administration panel](https://docs.textpattern.io/administration/users-panel): They can see basic data types for all user accounts, but they can only edit their own account data.
+* On the [Users panel](https://docs.textpattern.io/administration/users-panel): They can see basic data types for all user accounts, but they can only edit their own account data.

 ### Staff Writer limitations

 The Staff Writer is one of two roles primarily concerned with writing articles (the other being Freelancer).
 They don't need access to much of the administration side except those panels concerned with content, with a few limitations:

-* On the [Write administration panel](https://docs.textpattern.io/administration/write-panel): They can create, edit, publish, and delete their own articles.
+* On the [Write panel](https://docs.textpattern.io/administration/write-panel): They can create, edit, publish, and delete their own articles.
 They can see the full articles of other user accounts, but not edit them in any way.
-* On the [Images administration panel](https://docs.textpattern.io/administration/images-panel): They can upload images and edit the ones they upload.
+* On the [Images panel](https://docs.textpattern.io/administration/images-panel): They can upload images and edit the ones they upload.
 They can see the images uploaded by other user accounts, but they cannot edit or delete those images.
-* On the [Files administration panel](https://docs.textpattern.io/administration/files-panel):  They can upload files and edit the ones they upload.
+* On the [Files panel](https://docs.textpattern.io/administration/files-panel):  They can upload files and edit the ones they upload.
 They can see the names of files uploaded by other user accounts, but they cannot edit or delete those files.
-* On the [Users administration panel](https://docs.textpattern.io/administration/users-panel): They can edit their own user account details, but not see anyone else's account information.
+* On the [Users panel](https://docs.textpattern.io/administration/users-panel): They can edit their own user account details, but not see anyone else's account information.

 ### Freelancer limitations

 Freelancers are external to the website's editorial team.
 You can think of them as 'guest authors'.
 Like Staff Writers, Freelancers write articles, but that's mostly it due to their external status.
 Limitations are:

-* On the [Write administration panel](https://docs.textpattern.io/administration/write-panel): They can create new 'Draft' articles and switch their status to 'Pending', but not publish them 'Live'.
+* On the [Write panel](https://docs.textpattern.io/administration/write-panel): They can create new 'Draft' articles and switch their status to 'Pending', but not publish them 'Live'.
 They can see the full articles of other user accounts, but not edit them in any way.
-* On the [Users administration panel](https://docs.textpattern.io/administration/users-panel): Same as Staff Writer.
+* On the [Users panel](https://docs.textpattern.io/administration/users-panel): Same as Staff Writer.

 ### Designer limitations

 A Designer's focus is uniquely on site structure and presentation, but a Designer can see some content too to help inform presentational decisions.
 Limitations are:

-* On the [Write administration panel](https://docs.textpattern.io/administration/write-panel): They can see anyone's full article regardless of status, but not edit anyone else's articles in any way.
+* On the [Write panel](https://docs.textpattern.io/administration/write-panel): They can see anyone's full article regardless of status, but not edit anyone else's articles in any way.
 Nor can a Designer create articles.
-* On the [Users administration panel](https://docs.textpattern.io/administration/users-panel): Same as Staff Writer.
+* On the [Users panel](https://docs.textpattern.io/administration/users-panel): Same as Staff Writer.

 ## Modifying user roles and privileges